juniperalcorn/data-structures-practice/README.md

 Browser history is often represented by a doubly linked list.

-#### Linked List PROS
+#### Linked List PROS and CONS
-Excel at insertion and deletion Big O times compared to arrays.
+Pros: Excel at insertion and deletion Big O times compared to arrays.

 New nodes utilize memory efficiently, because elements are not stored in a contiguous block (array).

-#### Linked List CONS
-Random access/searches take O(n) time because there is no indexing and you must traverse the whole list in order (singly linked list) or use binary search to traverse half the list (doubly linked list).
+Cons: Random access/searches take O(n) time because there is no indexing and you must traverse the whole list in order (singly linked list) or use binary search to traverse half the list (doubly linked list).

 ## Stacks